Name and locate modules with conventions

-We can see another example of this by connecting to the MySQL database and checking out the data within the `setup_module` table.
-This table keeps track of all of the active database schema and data versions of modules.
-By referencing the Vendor underscore Module name format, Magento code can easily reference modules using a single string.
+We can see another example of this by connecting to the MySQL database and checking out the data within the setup_module table.
+This table keeps track of all of the active database schema and data versions of all modules.
+By referencing the Vendor underscore Module special syntax, Magento code can easily reference modules using a single string.

 There are two different types of modules in Magento: local and distributed.
 Local modules are located within the app/code folder.
 Distributed modules can also be located here, but they are typically installed with Composer and are therefore instead located within the vendor folder.